celo-org/docs/blog/4-25-2023-A-prediction-market-that-allows-users-to-create-and-trade-prediction-contracts-on-future-events-on-celo/A-prediction-market-that-allows-users-to-create-and-trade-prediction-contracts-on-future-events-on-celo.md

 This code defines a smart contract called `PredictionMarket`.
 In this contract, we are using the SafeMath library, which provides secure mathematical operations to prevent overflow and underflow errors.

 We have also defined two global variables.
-The first is "numContracts", which keeps track of the number of prediction contracts created by the contract.
-The second is "cUsdTokenAddress", which is the address of the cUSD token contract on the Celo blockchain.
+The first is `numContracts`, which keeps track of the number of prediction contracts created by the contract.
+The second is `cUsdTokenAddress`, which is the address of the cUSD token contract on the Celo blockchain.

 Next, we have defined a struct called "Contract", which represents a prediction contract.
 This struct contains information about the creator of the contract, a description of the prediction, the end time for the prediction, the number of shares that were bought for the `yes` outcome, the number of shares bought for the `no` outcome, the price of each share, whether the contract has been resolved, and the outcome of the contract.

 Using this struct, we can create new prediction contracts by calling the `createContract` function.
 This function takes in a description of the prediction, the end time for the prediction, and the price of each share.

-When a user buys shares for a prediction contract, they call either the "buyYesShares" or "buyNoShares" function, depending on the outcome they are betting on.
+When a user buys shares for a prediction contract, they call either the `buyYesShares` or "buyNoShares" function, depending on the outcome they are betting on.
 These functions update the `yesShares` or `noShares` variables in the Contract struct, as well as transfer cUSD tokens from the buyer's account to the contract creator's account.

 Once the end time for a prediction contract has passed, the creator of the contract can call the `resolveContract` function.
 This function calculates the outcome of the prediction based on the number of shares bought for each outcome, and updates the `resolved` and `outcome` variables in the Contract struct accordingly.